Quantization goes Polynomial: Quantization of a Polynomial Process

 and the coefficients $l_{n}$ are computed in \eqref{coeffl}. \end{proposition}

 \begin{proof} See Appendix \ref{appA}. \end{proof}

 The Newton-Raphson algorithm has then the following structure: starting from an initial guess $\Gamma^{(0)}$, the $k$-th iteration is

 where $E=(E_1, \dots, E_N)$ is defined in Proposition \ref{propJacobian} and it is computed thanks to Theorem \ref{thm:masterEq}.
-Given a stopping criterion, the final iteration gives the (sub-)optimal quantization grid $\Gamma^{*}$.
+Given a stopping criterion, the final iteration gives the stationary quantization grid $\Gamma^{*}$.

-Let us assume now that we have found, numerically, the solution $\Gamma^{*}=\{x_{1}^{*}, \dots, x_{N}^{*} \}$, which is the (sub-)optimal quantization grid associated to $X_{T}$.
+Let us assume now that we have found the solution $\Gamma^{*}=\{x_{1}^{*}, \dots, x_{N}^{*} \}$, which is the stationary quantization grid associated to $X_{T}$.
 In order to compute an expected value as in \eqref{expval}, we need to know the weights associated to every Voronoi cell $C_{i}(\Gamma^{*})$, for $i=1, \dots, N$.
 The weights are straightforwardly given by \eqref{weights}.